 Managing your projects is easy with SpiraPlan’s easy to use, administrative portal.
 It lets you see all of the members of your project, their recent activity, and key modules such as project Components, data synchronization with other tools, and source code repositories.

-To simply administration, SpiraPlan lets you have standard templates for your products and projects.
+To simplify administration, SpiraPlan lets you have standard templates for your products and projects.
 This means that you can customize the fields, workflows and processes for a set of projects in one place and have all the projects use the same customizations.

 You can choose to give every product its own template, have one central template for all products, or a combination, where different groups of products share a template.
 For example, all waterfall projects could use one template, all Scrum projects use a different template, and all Kanban projects using a third one.